-"TSIATSIA - searching for connection" will hang from the balustrade of Burlington House for the duration of the Royal Academy of Art's 245th Summer Exhibition, until August 18th 2013.
-The October Gallery in London is displaying two of El Anatsui's artworks as part of "Masters of the Transvangarde", a new exhibition that runs from May 23rd to August 3rd 2013.
+- f will hang from the balustrade of Burlington House for the duration of the Royal Academy of Art's 245th Summer Exhibition, until August 18th 2013.
+The October Gallery in London is displaying two of El Anatsui's artworks as part of f , a new exhibition that runs from May 23rd to August 3rd 2013.
 El Anatsui was profiled in Intelligent Life magazine in Winter 2009.